danhetrick/oatmeal/README.md

 # oatmeal

-OpenArena Toolkit & Mod Environment for All
+*OpenArena Toolkit & Mod Environment for All*

 AUTHOR:		Dan Hetrick (dhetrick@gmail.com)
 WEBSITE:	https://github.com/danhetrick/oatmeal
 VERSION:	0.51 (vulcan)

-For documentation regarding running or making mods for OATMEAL, please see https://github.com/danhetrick/oatmeal/blob/master/bin/docs/oatmeal-0.51-manual.pdf.
+For documentation regarding running or making mods for *OATMEAL*, please see https://github.com/danhetrick/oatmeal/blob/master/bin/docs/oatmeal-0.51-manual.pdf.
 This is a PDF file, and will require an external reader, such as "Adobe Acrobat Reader" for Windows, or "xpdf" for Linux.

-OATMEAL IS OPEN SOURCE
+**OATMEAL IS OPEN SOURCE**

-OATMEAL is an open source modification for OpenArena.
+*OATMEAL* is an open source modification for OpenArena.
 The code is released under the GNU Public License v2 (just like OpenArena).
 A copy of the GPL v2 can be found in "docs/LICENSE".

 All code (unless otherwise noted) was written by Dan Hetrick.